Pre1ude0/ringamajig/static/updateLog.md

 # Version 1.4
 - Validity checker patch (it was very broken)
-- New `animdur` query parameter to change the appearing animation duration of the iframe
+- Added a new optional `animdur` query parameter to the iframe source that lets you change the appearing animation duration of the iframe

 ---

 # Version 1.3
-- Customizable iframe index pride flag colors via meta tags (feat.)
+- Introduced customizable iframe index pride flag colors via meta tags (feat.)
 - Redid theme colors for page tiles

 ---

 # Version 1.2
-- Made a site validity checker that makes sure your site has the webring widget
+- Created a site validity checker that makes sure your site has the webring widget
 - Implemented the validity checker into a multitude of parts of the webring

 ---